Cowboys Injury Update vs. Giants: 2 Stars ‘Questionable’

-Cowboys Injury Update vs. Giants: Ezekiel Elliott & Amari Cooper - ‘Questionable’
+Cowboys Injury Update vs. Giants: Ezekiel Elliott, Amari Cooper, Randy Gregory, Trevon Diggs

 FRISCO - The 2021 Dallas Cowboys are 3-1, just a Week 1 last-minute Tampa Bay Buccaneers field goal away from 4-0.
 But this is developing into a good team …